Friday December 1, 2017

 An estimated 40, 000 patrons would attend this year’s show.
 Similar numbers have been recorded at previous editions (held at the Osu Oxford Street, the Trade Fair Center – Accra, and this stadium) –making it the biggest Ghanaian concert in recent times.

 For the second year running, Shatta Wale is the reason for the gathering.
 How can one tell?
 Praise songs dedicated to him can be heard right from when the gates opened, to when he makes his triumphant entry at 2:35, Saturday morning.
 Even when other acts come on stage, it is his name that echoes all around, not theirs.
-Furthermore, whenever turntablists feel like energy levels in the crowd need boosting, it is the dancehall singer’s tunes they resorts to: “Dem Confuse”, and “Freedom” drawing the most cheer.
+Furthermore, whenever turntablists feel like energy levels in the crowd need boosting, it is the dancehall singer’s tunes they resort to: “Dem Confuse”, and “Freedom” drawing the most cheer.

 A stadium audience is at the end of the day, one of the truest tests of an artist’s character (performance-wise).
 Such a crowd is intimidating and not one to be experimented with.
 Constituting the most demanding lot an artist will ever face, they could dismantle him within seconds.
 A single misstep, a bit of slumber, and so shall his doom come –as one that is unarmed in the presence of a poisonous snake.
 It is why some acts (understandably) would stay clear of multitudes thus, sticking only to intimate crowds of devoted fans.
 At the same time, a crowd thus, could serve as the single piece he the artist, needs to cement his name within serious conversations pertaining to worthy musicians.
-It is why singer Ebony (whom it is widely-held, would have reaffirmed herself as the strongest contender for 2018 VGMA Artist of the Year with her act) being unable to perform this year particularly is unfortunate.
+It is why the inability of singer Ebony (whom it is widely-held, would have reaffirmed herself as the strongest contender for 2018 VGMA Artist of the Year with her act) to perform, particularly is unfortunate.
 She was present at last year’s edition, but her clout was far lower.
 This time around, she was one of the most highly –anticipated, and it would have been good for VGMA quest.
 Her journey to VGMA glory remains on course, but a 2017 “S Concert” appearance would have effectively sealed matters.

 …or Tamale Titan Fancy Gadam, who defiantly mounts the stage after Shatta Wale completes his set (which is suicidal in many cases, but brave in his).
-Storming gallantly onstage with the pump and pageantry remniscent of a true royal, and a stagecraft perfected from years and years of practice, he displays that he’s now fully shed the tag of “northern artist”, taking on the mainstream like a high-quality warrior.
+Storming gallantly onstage with the pomp and pageantry reminiscent of a true royal, and a stagecraft perfected from years and years of practice, he displays that he’s now fully shed the tag of “northern artist”, taking on the mainstream like a high-quality warrior.
 He is received by an appreciable crowd, which is verification that he is now a subject of national conversations.
 Like Ebony, Gadam (born Ahmed Mujahid Bello) eyes the coveted VGMA laurel.
 This year, his effort is one to be emulated.
 Not unaccustomed to filling large arenas, Fancy has taken on major cities across the country and triumphed –the most recent being his November 26 Bukom Square date, which was completely sold out, by the way.